LuanQBarbosa/code-optimization-project/README.md

 ## Introduction
 For this assignment we have implemented an algorithm that solves the following problem:
-> Given a set of N points, each with a (X, Y) coordinate, generate the corresponding complete graph and it's adjacency matrix.
+> Given a set of N points, each with a (X, Y) coordinate, generate the corresponding complete graph as an adjacency matrix.
 Then, find in the matrix the highest value and normalize the matrix using the highest value previously found.

 As a first approach to this problem we've implemented the following code (naive-algorithm.cpp):
 ```C++